oliver-norton/masters_thesis/README.md

 Martin-Gutierrez, S., Losada, J. C., & Benito, R. M. (2023).
 Multipolar social systems: Measuring polarization beyond dichotomous contexts. *Chaos, Solitons & Fractals, 169*, 113244.

 While the thesis is not publicly available, this code and README will help explain the processes involved, from data collection to analysis.
-Note that not all file names correspond exactly to what is in the scripts due to code removal.
+Since a lot of code has been removed, not all file names correspond to exactly what are in the scripts.

 <details>
 <summary><strong>Step 1: Data Collection</strong></summary>